Skyve application configuration

 add clauses from web.xml\_amendment.txt

-(wildfly\..deploy\jbossweb.sar\web.xml
+(wildfly\..deploy\jbossweb.sar\web.xml or

 add clauses from login-config.xml\_amendment.txt